kashvitak/kashvitak_langgraph_MAT496/README.md

 when we define overall state for the entry graph, cleanes_log doesn't need a reducer because that's not present in the output schema of each subgraph.

+-----Notebook3-map-reduce--------
+map reduce is basically an efficient task, decomposition and parallel processing method, it has two phases- one is map phase: takes some task, break into a bunch of subtasks and do them all in parallel
+reduce: aggregate the results from all those parallelized subtasks and bring them back together

+we have useds subjects and bestfacts(i have taken) as two schemas subjtect- list of subject bestfacts- is Id or index of the best fact from the resulting list of overall facts

+the overall state will contain the topic provided by the user, list of subjects and facts which has a reducer that will append to the list

+we're fanning out to a bunch of nodes that will produce facts and they're going to write to the same list then we use that list later to select the best one the Send API is of two uses here, one is that the lost can be arbitrarily long, so this could be any number of subject and it'll automatically spawn a generate fact mode effectively for every element that list and run generate fact the other is that we can pass arbitrary things in

+when we run the graph in studio, we can see a continue_to_fact conditional edge, we pass a list of subjects  and it created basically a bunch of call to the generate_facts node that passed each of the subjects from that list in.